 Symbols

 A symbol is an identifier representing a named mathematical object.
-It belongs to a domain and it may hold a value.
+It has a type and may hold a value.
 A symbol without a value represents a mathematical unknown in an expression.

-To change the value or domain of a symbol, use the value and domain properties of the symbol.
+To change the value or type of a symbol, use the value and type properties of the symbol.

 A symbol does not have to be declared before it can be used.
-A previously unknown symbol has a domain of ce.defaultDomain and no value.
+The type of a symbol will be inferred based on its usage or its value.

 To get a list of all the symbols in an expression use expr.symbols.